In Podcast Insights, you will find analytics, reporting and audience measurements for your podcasts distributed through SoundStack.

 Insights - Overview

-To begin using these filters, start by selecting a time interval for the analytics displayed on the Overview page by picking from the predefined date ranges.
+To begin using these filters, select a time interval for the analytics displayed on the Overview page by picking from the predefined date ranges.
 You can also set a custom time interval as you desire.
 Then, you can narrow your analytics results by starting typing the name of the show and episode.
-As you set the filters, you’ll observe that the Overview page updates to reflect the filtered analytics.
+When filtering episodes by published date, you can examine analytics for episodes that were published within a particular time frame.
+As you set the filters, you'll observe that the Overview page updates to reflect the filtered analytics.

-Directly below the filter section, you will find a note displaying the user’s time zone.
-This is a reminder to you as to which time zone is used for all reports in Insights.
+Here you will find a note displaying the user's time zone.
+This is just to remind you which time zone is used for all reports in Insights.

 Note: The time zone can be changed by clicking on the user's profile at the top-right corner of any screen.

-Moving down the Overview page, the next section presents a high-level summary of your statistics by the total number of downloads for selected episodes (1), number of unique users that accessed the selected episodes (2), and number of episodes in the selected show (3).
+Moving down to the Overview page, the following section presents a high-level summary of your statistics by the total number of downloads for selected episodes (1), the number of unique users that accessed the selected episodes (2), and the number of episodes in the selected show (3).
 Again, these statistics represent the filters you set above.

 Below the summary information, you will find a line graph with data about downloads over time based on the range selected.
 The time dimension is distributed on the horizontal axis, while the vertical axis reports values of unique downloads.
-This graph below shows what a 7 day filter might look like.
+The graph below shows what a 7-day filter might look like.

-The last section of the Overview page presents more detailed statistics through four pie graphs which further breakdown statistics according to the filters you originally set at the top.
-These graphs show the total downloads by different dimensions: by show (1), by episode (2), by country (3), and by platform (4).
+The last section of the Overview page presents more detailed statistics through four pie graphs which further break down statistics according to the filters you originally set at the top.
+These graphs show the total downloads by different dimensions: by show (1), by episode (2), by country (3), by platform (4), and by city (5).

 There is a “See all” link at the top-right of each pie graph which will redirect you to the Downloads tab.